BioImaging-NKI/Foci-analyzer/README.md

 - _Stardist nuclei binning factor [1-n]_ : Stardist is trained on medium resolution images, and generally performs well on images with pixel sizes around 0.5 µm.
 For images with much smaller pixel size StarDist tends to 'oversegment' nuclei.
 In this case, increase the StarDist binning factor.
 (N.B.
 This option only affects the nuclei segmentation; it is different from the previously mentioned 'XY binning' parameter, which also changes the pixel size of the foci channels.) (default: 1)

 - _Probability threshold [0.0-1.0] (StarDist/Cellpose)_ : Lower values will accept more nuclei; higher values will be more stringent.
+For Cellpose this is actually the _flow_threshold_ parameter.

+- _Cellpose cell diameter (pixels), 0 for automatic_ : Estimated diameter of the cells, in pixels.
+Setting this parameter to 0 will trigger Cellpose to estimate it.
+Please check the Fiji console for the resulting estimate.

 - _Remove nuclei with diameter smaller than (units)_ : Objects smaller than circles having an area corresponding to this diameter will be removed.
 'Units' depends on the image, and will almost always be 'µm', or otherwise 'pixels' in case the pxiel calibration values are missing. (default: 4)